 Jessica Sweet

-Our research (and that of others) has shown that for the majority of our exposure victim the common thread is their service in Balad and Mosul on bases where burn pits were in operation 24/7.
+Our research, and that of many others, has shown that for the majority of our exposure victims the common thread is their service in Balad and Mosul on bases where burn pits were in operation 24/7.

 Call To Action